aashishcarmeljai-official/Project_Absconditus/README.md

-Of course.
-Based on your project structure and the entire development journey, here is a comprehensive `README.md` file.

-This file is structured to be useful for both end-users who just want to install the application and for developers (or your future self) who want to build it from the source code.

-Just copy the text below and save it as `README.md` in the root of your `PROJECT_ABSCONDITUS` folder.

----

 # Absconditus

 A secure, local-first password manager with deep browser integration, built with Python.
 Absconditus keeps your passwords encrypted on your own machine, accessible via a desktop vault and a seamless browser extension.